 - Club Seating – Club Seats provides you the best view of any suite.
 Plus the seats have more room and there is a wait staff to order your food and drinks.
 Club seats also give you access to the Banners Harbor View restaurant and Premium Club Bistro.

-- Heineken Boardroom – Is more popular for entertaining clients, then for watching the game (that’s considered a good thing).
+- Heineken Boardroom – This is more popular for entertaining clients than for watching the game (that’s considered a good thing).
 This sweet suite is on the west end of the Premium Level.
 The Heineken Boardroom is a great place to socialize and have a drink during intermission.

-- The Garden Suites – Garden View suites comes with full course (customized) meals VIP gift package options, and multi tier, peripheral seating which is perfect for watching any concert, or any Bruins or Celtics game.
+- The Garden Suites – Garden View suites come with full course (customized) meals VIP gift package options, and multi-tier, peripheral seating which is perfect for watching any concert, or any Bruins or Celtics game.

-One of the biggest complaints of TD Garden is their handicap / wheelchair accessible seating.
+One of the biggest complaints of TD Garden is their handicap/wheelchair-accessible seating.
 The problem is that there’s a clear shortage of seats and options.
 However, every level of the arena is handicap accessible.
-Please note that the 300 sections are very steep, and if walking is a problem you should look for other seats.
-Lastly, the TD Garden staff is known to be very friendly; they will help help fans in wheelchairs get to their seats before and after the game.
+Please note that the 300 sections are very steep and if walking is a problem you should look for other seats.
+Lastly, the TD Garden staff is known to be very friendly; they will help fans in wheelchairs get to their seats before and after the game.